 The Child Health Task Force is an evolution of the Integrated Community Case Management (iCCM) Task Force.
 The iCCM Task Force was established in 2010 to advance the state of community-based treatment for three major childhood killers—diarrhea, pneumonia, and malaria.
 As iCCM programs expanded, the iCCM Task Force provided a coordination mechanism for global experts and a forum to build consensus on tools and materials created to support implementation of iCCM across countries.
 At the close of the Millennium Development Goals in 2015, the iCCM Task Force had advocated for favorable iCCM policies in many countries and promoted harmonized iCCM tools and approaches, made state-of-the-art tools for implementation available to its members and the child health community, and enabled stakeholders to have a unified voice when advocating for evidence-based iCCM policies and practices.

-The Child Health Task Force Secretariat is funded by the United States Agency for International Development (USAID) and the Bill & Melinda Gates Foundation (BMGF).
-USAID provides funding support for the Child Health Task Force Secretariat through MCSP.
-In 2018, John Snow, Inc. (JSI) received additional funding from BMGF to strengthen and test the Child Health Task Force’s approach for providing technical assistance and strengthening global child health programming.
+The Child Health Task Force Secretariat is funded by the United States Agency for International Development (USAID) Global Health and Africa Bureaus.
+USAID provided funding support for the Child Health Task Force Secretariat through the USAID Advancing Nutrition project (August 2019 - September 2023) and now through the MOMENTUM Routine Immunization Transformation and Equity (M-RITE) project.
 Activities of the Child Health Task Force subgroups are funded through member organizations or projects.

 The Steering Committee provides support, guidance, and oversight to the Child Health Task Force.
 Its roles and responsibilities include: setting the agenda of the Child Health Task Force in consultation with members; promoting the agenda and results of the Child Health Task Force to stakeholders and potential funders; interpreting Secretariat progress and other reports and findings from reviews; and, reviewing resource mobilization for Child Health Task Force activities.

-The Steering Committee is comprised of CORE Group, Global Financing Facility/World Bank, John Snow, Inc. (JSI), Save the Children, UNICEF, USAID, USAID’s flagship Maternal and Child Survival Program (MCSP), and WHO.
+The Steering Committee is comprised of Aga Khan University, CORE Group, Global Financing Facility/World Bank, John Snow, Inc. (JSI), Ministry of Health Malawi, Save the Children, UNICEF, USAID, and WHO.

 Associate Professor and Neonatologist Consultant